Attack Paths

 - Click the Attack Path name to expand a description, impact, and remediation for the attack path.
 Review Remediation Details for more information.

-- Scroll left and right on the graph itself to view the resources and their associated risk factors along the attack path.
+- Scroll to navigate or zoom in/out on the resources and their associated risk factors along the attack path.
+You can update the flow of the graph using the Orientation button.

 Attack Paths Reference

-The following table represents the possible Attack Paths as well as a severity and description of the path organized by CSP:
+The following table represents the possible Attack Paths as well as a severity and description of the path organized by CSP.
+InsightCloudSec has authored custom Azure Attack Paths, but most of the Azure Attack Paths are derived from Microsoft Defender CSPM; review Defender for Cloud Attack Path Reference for more information.

 CSP | Attack Path | Description |